• Skip to primary navigation

 While you can use it in a one-to-one ratio, I'd recommend combining it with another flour for better consistency.

-Related: 8 Best Cassava Flour Substitutes for Baking and Cooking
+RELATED: 8 Best Cassava Flour Substitutes for Baking and Cooking

 4. Potato Starch

-Don't get this one confused with potato flour; Potato starch is a fine, white powder that’s extracted from potatoes.
+Don't get this one confused with potato flour; potato starch is a fine, white powder that’s extracted from potatoes.
 It's naturally gluten-free and has excellent binding abilities.

 Typically, I'd replace brown rice flour with a 3:4 ratio of potato starch.

-Related: Best Potato Starch Substitutes for Gluten-Free Cooking and Baking
+RELATED: Best Potato Starch Substitutes for Gluten-Free Cooking and Baking

 5. Quinoa Flour

 The super grain we all adore, quinoa flour, is packed with protein and offers a distinct nutty flavor.
-A simple one-to-one ratio works when substituting brown rice flour.
+It's very nourishing, which is why I prefer to use it in substantial breakfast bars and hearty pies.

 6. Oat Flour